Bayesian Evidence Synthesis for the common effect model: Bayesian Evidence Synthesis

 \subsection{The product of Bayesian evidence}

-It has been suggested that $\widetilde{BF} =\prod_{k=1}^K BF_k$ \citep{goodman2016}.
-Nevertheless, the multiplication of the $BF$s from the individual studies or sub-samples does not lead to the same value as the full combined $BF$.
+The product of BFs $\widetilde{BF} =\prod_{k=1}^K BF_k$ can deliver evidence for the fixed effects model \citep{van_lissa_tutorial_2024}, \cite{van_wonderen_bayesian_2024}), but is not appropriate for the, usually assumed, common effect model.
 This approach suggests that the marginal likelihood of the full dataset can be obtained as the product of the marginal likelihoods of each sub-sample and thus $\widehat{m}^{(K)}=\prod_{k=1}^{K} m_{k}$ where $\widehat{m}^{(K)}$ denotes the estimate of the marginal likelihood of the whole sample based on the $m_{k}$ marginal likelihoods of the $K$ sub-samples.
-This claim is not true since (ignoring parameters and denoting data by $\vect{y}$)
+This is not true since (ignoring parameters and denoting data by $\vect{y}$)

 where $\vect{h}_{k}$ is the history of sub-sample $k$, i.e. the sub-samples incorporated to the analysis previously to $\vect{y}_{k}$, given by $\vect{h}_{k}=\left(\vect{y}_{1},\dots,\vect{y}_{k-1}\right)$ and $\vect{h}_{1}=\emptyset$.
 Here, we assume exchangeability between studies, which means that the ordering of the samples does not matter for these calculations.
 Thus, the time ordering will not influence our model and the association between $Y$ and $X_1$.
 Therefore the combined marginal likelihood $m^{(K)}$ is the product of the marginal likelihoods, which are the \textit{conditional} marginal likelihoods of $\vect{y}_{k}$ given the previous history $\vect{h}_{k}$, given by